A Hamilton-Jacobi-Bellman Approach to Ellipsoidal Approximations of Reachable Sets for Linear Time-Varying Systems: Background Theory

 \end{theorem} Note that uniqueness of solutions of \eqref{eq: background: HJB PDE with terminal condition BRS} follows from \cite[Theorem 3.17, p.159]{bardi1997optimal} with the extension to the non-autonomous setting following from \cite[Remark 3.10, pp.154-155]{bardi1997optimal} and \cite[Exercises 3.6-3.7, pp.182-183]{bardi1997optimal}.

 An analogous set to the backwards reachable set $\mathcal{G}(t)$ is the forwards reachable set $\mathcal{F}(t)$, which characterises all states that can be reached by time $T\geq t$ from the set $\mathcal{X}$ starting at time $t$ under the influence of a constraint admissible control.
-The forwards reachable set is more precisely defined below. \begin{definition} The forwards reachable set of \eqref{eq: background: nonlinear system} at time $t\in[0,T]$ is defined as the set
+The forwards reachable set is more precisely defined below. \begin{definition} Consider the terminal set $\mathcal{X}$ defined in \eqref{eq: background: closed terminal set}.
+The forwards reachable set $\mathcal{F}(t) = \mathcal{F}(t;\mathcal{X})$ of \eqref{eq: background: nonlinear system} at time $t\in[0,T]$ is defined by

 \end{definition}

 It turns out that the forwards reachable set is exactly the backwards reachable set of the time-reversed system given by

 where $f$ is given in \eqref{eq: background: nonlinear system}.
 The following theorem states this relationship.
 We omit the proof for brevity, but the autonomous case appears in Proposition 6 of \cite{mitchellforwardandbackward:07} and similar arguments to Theorem 4 of \cite{alla2023tree} can be used to demonstrate this result. \begin{lemma} Let $\mathcal{G}_-(t)$ denote the backwards reachable set defined in \eqref{eq: background: BRS} for the time-reversed system in \eqref{eq: background: reversed nonlinear system} and let $\mathcal{F}(t)$ denote the forwards reachable set as defined in \eqref{eq: background: FRS}.
 Then, $\mathcal{F}(t) = \mathcal{G}_-(t)$ for all $t\in[0,T]$. \end{lemma} The remainder of this paper will focus on the backwards reachable set, noting that analogous results for forwards reachability can be produced via Lemma \ref{lemma: background: FRS from BRS}.